jgarthur/proteus/README.md

 ### Mutation model

 - Mutation rates
-  - There is a very small chance (1 in 2^16) an instruction is mutated after execution.
+  - There is a very small probability (1 in 2^16) an instruction is mutated after execution.
-  - There is an additional, much higher chance of mutation if the program had 0 free energy and paid the base energy cost of an instruction using background radiation (chance of x in 256 if x background radiation was present).
+  - There is an additional, much higher probability of mutation if the program had 0 free energy and paid the base energy cost of an instruction using background radiation (probability of `max(x/256, 1)` if x background radiation was present).
   - When excess background radiation (not used to pay an energy cost) is removed at the end of a tick's update, it is converted into mass with a small probability (1 in 256).
 If there is no program in the cell, a new program with a single no-op instruction is created.
 Otherwise, 1 free mass is added to the cell.
 - TODO: details of mutation model.
 At a basic level we can apply mutations at the bit level to instruction opcodes.
 Also exploring grouping instructions and using a context-free grammar to handle mutations between groups + insertions and deletions of code.
 It would be cool if that grammar is also evolvable...